-Village officials have studied what other communities are doing to address this growing national public health crisis.
-They have sought funding for innovative programs that place overdose-reversing drugs in the hands of first responders.
-They have trained police officers on the disease of addiction to better understand how heroin and opioids affect the human brain.
+Village officials studied what other communities are doing to address this growing national public health crisis.
+They sought funding for innovative programs that place overdose-reversing drugs in the hands of first responders.
+They trained police officers on the disease of addiction to better understand how heroin and opioids affect the human brain.

-This week, the Village launched Elk Grove Village Cares, a multi-pronged, community-based approach that is the first of its kind in the Chicago area.
+On June 21, 2018, the Village launched Elk Grove Village Cares, a multi-pronged, community-based approach that is the first of its kind in the Chicago area.
 All of our work to build this program stems from our commitment to:

 - Reduce the number of opioid related deaths and overdoses in Elk Grove Village.

 - Provide more “points of entry” for people suffering from addiction and help them access the resources they need to begin the very difficult work of recovery.

 - Establish and strengthen community-based resources for those in recovery and their family members.